MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/botany/morphology.md

 Notably, Acorus calamus flowers are enclosed by green bracts, a feature that distinguishes them.
 However, they lack stipules.
 Interestingly, these flowers do not have a peduncle and are borne directly on the stem.

+The following table shows in detail the morphological characteristics of Acorus calamus flowers.

 | Characteristic | Description |
 | --- | --- |
 | Flower Type  | Hermaphrodite  |